rocon/mallan-gendo/README.md

 |d|as in dad||/d/|
 |o|as in no|rounded vowel as American English, not unrounded as in British English|/o/|

-### Syllables and stress
+### Syllables, stress, compound words and combined pairs
-Each word always contains two syllables (separated with a '.'), with the stress always on the first syllable (indicated by a preceding '&#0712;'), e.g.:
+Each single word always contains two syllables (separated with a '.'), with the stress always on the first syllable (indicated by a preceding '&#0712;'), e.g.:

 |Word|IPA|
 |:-:|:-:|